kennyfrc/cami.js/README.md

 - `computed(key, fn)`: Defines a computed property.
 Throws an error if the key is already defined.
 - `effect(fn)`: Defines an effect.
 Throws an error if the key is already defined.
 - `dispatch(action, payload)`: Dispatches an action to the store.
-- `setFields(key, fn)`: Sets deeply nested fields in an observable property, beyond the first level.
+- `update(key, fn)`: Sets deeply nested fields in an observable property, beyond the first level.
 Throws an error if the key is not defined.
 - `template()`: A method that should be implemented to return the template to be rendered.
 - `connectedCallback()`: Called each time the element is added to the document.
 Sets up initial state and triggers initial rendering.